2007–08 Boston Celtics season

 The 2007–08 Boston Celtics season was the 62nd season of the Boston Celtics in the National Basketball Association (NBA).
-This marked the season powered by the acquisitions of perennial All-Stars Kevin Garnett and Ray Allen in the offseason, the Celtics finished with a record of 66–16 and posted the best single-season turnaround in NBA history.
-They finished first in both the Atlantic Division and the Eastern Conference, and achieved the league's best record.
+Powered by the offseason blockbuster acquisitions of perennial All-Stars Kevin Garnett and Ray Allen to join with established star Paul Pierce, the trade enabled the Celtics to finish the season with a record of 66–16 in addition to posting the best single-season turnaround in NBA history.
+The team also finished first in both the Atlantic Division and the Eastern Conference, and achieved the league's best record.
 The 66 wins were also the third-most in franchise history, behind the 1972–73 Celtics’ 68 wins and the famous 1985–86 Celtics’ 67 wins including 40 at home.
 Kevin Garnett was named NBA Defensive Player of the Year, while Danny Ainge, who executed "the most dramatic NBA turnaround ever", was named NBA Executive of the Year.
 The Celtics also sold out all 41 regular-season home games.
 The Celtics had the tenth best team offensive rating and the best team defensive rating in the NBA.